Caption: Mdm Song (right) posing for a candid shot with TOUCH staff Ms Tracy Lee (left).

 Not giving up

-Mdm Song was then referred by the hospital to TOUCH Home Care (THC) for further support.
-Due to her mobility constraints, Mdm Song received help in having her meals delivered at her doorstep, keeping her home clean, going for medical appointments and receiving home therapy to strengthen her muscles.
+Mdm Song then sought help from TOUCH Home Care (THC) for further support.
+Due to her mobility constraints, Mdm Song received help in having her meals delivered at her doorstep, having her home cleaned, being accompanied for medical appointments and receiving home therapy to strengthen her muscles.
 THC’s team continued to encourage her to take small steps to regain her independence.

 Meanwhile, Ms Tracy Lee, TOUCH’s coordinator for the Community Befriending Programme, continued to reach out to Mdm Song.
 “It took several attempts before Mdm Song felt confident to walk on her own.
 I could tell she really wanted to be out there and not stuck at home.
 She just needed a nudge and some encouragement,” said Ms Lee.